Food Systems for Healthier and Sustainable Diets

 By 2050 it is estimated that the world population to have grown to around 9.7 billion people.
 The global challenge is not only how to feed the growing population, but also how to provide a nutritious diet for healthy living that can be sustained for generations.
 Food systems have a key role in delivering high quality diets but presently do not ensure nutritious diets, reflected in the high levels of malnutrition in the world.
 Food systems need to be transformed to sustainably address the societal and health challenges such as COVID-19 and move from just supplying sufficient food to providing sufficient high quality diets for all.

-*Full-time course will be taught online and in the Netherlands (if circumstances allow)
+*Full-time course will be taught online and in the Netherlands, course date is subject to change

 What will you learn?

 Upon completion of the course you will be able to:

 - explain the components, activities and stakeholders of food systems, and their interconnections with sustainable healthy diets.